 So how much are you planning to spend?

 If you have a very tight budget and are looking for bargins.
 Amazon offers several multimedia tablets of different sizes, colours and shapes to suit your wallet.
-From Amazon Fire 7 tablet to Amazon Fire HD 8 and Amazon Fire HD 10.
+For example, from Amazon Fire 7 tablet (2022 model) and Amazon Fire HD 8 (2022 model) to Amazon Fire HD 10 (2023 model) and Amazon Fire Max 11 (new model).
 There is even a special version for kids e.g. Amazon Fire HD 8 Kids edition!
-The price is definitely set to "value for money" - from £34.99* for the Fire, £69.99* for the HD8 to £109.99* for the HD10.
+The price is definitely set to "value for money" - from £54.99* for the Fire 7, £59.99* for the HD8, £114.99* for the HD10 and £169.99* for the Max 11 (no Ads version).
 They come with expandable memory storage, run an Amazon version of Android and now comes with Amazon’s own digital assistant “Alexa”.
 The only downside is the standard resolution screen (except for HD10 with the a high resolution screen at full HD 1920x1200).
 There are now a choice of "with Ads" or "without Ads" where you have to pay a little bit more ~£10 for the ones "without Ads".
 I think most people would go for those.
-Other than Amazon, there are some good offers from Huawei too.

 Amazon Fire 7 tablet (top left), Amazon Fire HD 8 Tablet (top right), Amazon Fire HD 10 Tablet (bottom left) and Amazon Fire HD 8 Kids Edition (bottom right) (Image credit: Amazon)